WINTER 2009 FRESHMAN SEMINARS

 Jacobo Sefami, Spanish

-Professor Jacobo Sefamí, from Mexico, is Associate Editor of Mexican Studies/Estudios Mexicanos, and contributing editor on Mexican poetry to the Handbook of Latin American Studies.
-He has published articles, interviews, notes, and book reviews for various literary journals in Mexico, Spain, Venezuela, Chile, and the U.S. He has published several books on Latin American poetry.
-He is also the author of a novel about Jewish rituals of mourning in the context of the Syrian Jewish community in Mexico City.
+Jacobo Sefamí is the grandson of Jewish immigrants from Turkey and Syria to Mexico.
+He has published books, articles, interviews, notes, and book reviews on Latin American poetry.
+He is also the author of LOS DOLIENTES, a novel about mourning in the context of the Syrian Jewish community in Mexico City.

 DONALD BREN SCHOOL OF INFORMATION AND COMPUTER SCIENCES